June in the Garden

 Feed all plants with a balanced fertilizer such as 16-16-16.
 Well-nourished plants not only develop into stronger plants and produce flowers and fruits and vegetables longer, they are better-protected against insects and diseases, and better withstand heat and water stress.

-*A little tip on the fish emulsion – wear some rubber gloves because the smell will linger for a while on your hands.
+*A little tip on the fish emulsion – wear some rubber gloves because the smell will linger for quite awhile on your hands.
 It’s so stinky, but so effective!
 Also, beware if you have a dog.
 My dog will go nuts if I apply this anywhere he has access, which means holes dug to China and dirt everywhere, mostly on the dog!
-Ringo likes to stick his snout in deep for maximum smell.

 Feed fruit trees approximately every three weeks during their growing season with a half or quarter dose of fertilizer to encourage them to produce fruit and grow strongly for next year’s fruit.

 Some plumeria trees are starting to bloom now that the weather has warmed up a bit.
 Mine has just started to send out one bloom stalk so I’m going to feed with Epson salts (1 tbsp: 1 gal water) and Super Bloom for the next couple of months.

 Epsom salts are also great to feed to your summer veggie plants (eggplants, peppers, squashes, and tomatoes) when they are blooming and getting ready to set fruit.
 Mix 1 tbsp to 1 gallon of water.
 Spray on leaves and water around the base of your plants every couple of weeks.